1. Straightforward True or False Answer Choices

 - Since the assignment was recorded, the USPTO will regard it as a determination of the validity of the document and the effect that the document has on the title to the patent application.

 The best way to approach this question is to jump immediately to the answer choices in order to determine what the general topic of the question is.
 In this case, the topic is assignments (found in MPEP 300).
 Once you’ve established the topic, quickly skim through the question, underlining the relevant information.
-The only information necessary in the story at all are the four words, “the document is recorded,” which is found in the last sentence.
+The only information necessary in the story at all is the four words, “the document is recorded,” which is found in the last sentence.
 The MPEP states that once a document is recorded, the PTO will not check to see if any conditions of the recordation have been filled.
 Therefore, the correct answer is answer C. Since the assignment was recorded, it will be regarded as absolute.

 Answers: